mattkatz/Orbital-Feed-Reader/readme.txt

 Orbital will add a few sample feeds and instructional entries to get you started.
 Click the `+` sign to add your favorites or import an OPML file.

 == Frequently Asked Questions ==

 = What if it doesn't work? =

 Please let me know asap!
 The [Orbital issue tracker is over on github](http://github.com/mattkatz/Orbital-Feed-Reader/issues).

+== Screenshots ==

+1. Quick screencast of hitting the ⬇ key, finding an article to blog, adding an image and publishing.

 == Changelog ==